 Q. How and when will I get my exam results?

 A. You will receive notification of your pass or fail status immediately upon completing your exam.
-In addition, you will receive a printed report that provides your exam score and feedback on the skills measured.
-The exam provider will forward your score to the Apple Certification Record System within five working days of your test.
+The exam provider will forward your score to the Apple Global Certification Exchange System within five working days of your test.

 Q. If I fail what can I do?

 A. If you do not pass a certification exam and want to retake it, review the exam preparation/skills assessment guide and continue to practice the necessary skills.
-When you are ready, call your test center to schedule a retake in accordance with our retake policy.
+When you are ready, schedule a retake in accordance with our retake policy.
 Note that you must pay for each exam you retake.